thudcl/thudcl.github.io/_pages/events.md

 permalink: /events.html
 ---

+# Working Group on Empirical International Studies (WGEIS)

+The Working Group on Empirical International Studies (**WGEIS**) is a small biannual workshop that brings together scholars in China that use rigorous, creative empirical methods to study important topics in international relations.
+The inaugural meeting is expecting to be held in late Fall 2020, hosted by **DCLab** at Tsinghua University.

+Inspired by small regional "working group" style meetings, e.g. [NEWEPS](https://neweps.org/), [SoWEPS](https://www.soweps.org/), the strucure of **WGEIS** will emphasize reading ahead and detailed feedback.
+The aim is for researchers to gather scholarly critique and comments at early stages of design and analysis.

 # Regular Workshop Series

-Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
-To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
+In our regular workshop series, we organize tutorials for faculty, researchers and students who want to acquire new computational and analytical skills.
+We also organize department-wide meetings for faculty and students who want to present their work in progress.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/layers_real.jpg){: style="width: 300px; float: right; border: 10px"}

-A main goal is to use modern technology to build the new instrumentation needed to understand these quantum materials.
-I learned my trade in [Seamus Davis’ SI-STM lab](http://davisgroup.lassp.cornell.edu/) and with [Felix Baumberger](http://dpmc.unige.ch/gr_baumberger/index.html), and later moved as an [ETH fellow](http://www.ethfellows.ethz.ch/) to [Andreas Wallraff’s qudev lab](http://www.qudev.ethz.ch/) where we investigated coupled cavity arrays in circuit QED.
-This allowed me to learn new techniques such as high frequency measurements, low temperature noise-free amplification, and quantum-limited measurements.
-The goal is to combine these with SI-STM.

-# Working Group on Empirical International Studies (WGEIS)

-**WGEIS** is a biannual workshop that brings together scholars in the North China that use rigorous, creative empirical methods to study important topics in international relations.
+Faculty and students who are interested in presenting their work are encouraged to schedule a spot with Chong Chen.

 # Speaker Series

-The quantum materials which we will investigate encapsulate some of the great unsolved mysteries of physics.
-They include high-temperature superconductors, quantum-critical compounds, graphene, and topological electronic matter that can be used for error-resistant quantum computing.
+In our speaker series, we invite scholars both within and beyond China to present their current research so that the lab community at Tsinghua will have the opportunity to interact with them and learn about cutting-edge research in quantitative International studies.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/layers_fft.jpg){: style="width: 300px; float: left; border: 10px"}

-This will enable the instrumental capabilities to visualize the different quantum mechanical degrees of freedom needed to understand next-generation quantum materials.
-STM will be the main method, but we use different spectroscopic-imaging techniques to visualize not only the topography, but also the density of states, spins, and other degrees of freedom hidden below the surface.